Burke W. Whitman

-Burke W. Whitman is an American executive, board director, and former United States Marine Corps general.
-He serves and leads national and global organizations in business, civil society, and national service.
+Burke W. Whitman is a chief executive, board director, and former United States Marine Corps general.
+He has served as both a Fortune 500 company CEO and a US Marine commanding general.

 Business

 Whitman is Chief Executive of Colmar Holdings, which provides capital and governance to enterprises committed to the common good.
-He is a member of the Boards of Directors of two publicly listed companies: Amicus Therapeutics (Nasdaq: FOLD), a global biotech and biopharma company which provides advanced therapies for rare diseases; and Omega Healthcare Investors (NYSE: OHI), a global health and real estate company which invests capital in the future of senior care.
+He is also a member of the Board of Directors of Amicus Therapeutics, Inc. Announces Board and Committees Changes, effective April 27, 2026 | MarketScreener Omega Healthcare Investors (NYSE: OHI), a global health and real estate company which invests capital in the future of senior care.